rodit/SnapMod/README.md

 Xposed module for Snapchat.

 ## Setup
 To set SnapMod up, download and install the latest apk from [here](https://github.com/rodit/SnapMod/releases).
 When you open it, it will ask to install some bindings.
 Press 'Download' and be sure to kill and restart Snapchat afterwards.
-The latest and only fully supported version of Snapchat is **11.82.0.32** (as of SnapMod 1.8.3).
+The latest and only fully supported version of Snapchat is **11.96.0.31** (as of SnapMod 1.8.5).
 Mappings **will not** be downloaded for previous versions of Snapchat automatically, only for the latest supported version.
 If you are using an older version, you must manually place the mappings in `/data/data/xyz.rodit.snapmod/files/[build].json` or `/Android/data/xyz.rodit.snapmod/files/[build].json` on your internal storage where `[build]` is the version code of Snapchat the mappings correspond to.
 Note, there is no guarentee the newest version of Snapmod will work with old mappings (it usually will not for a couple of features).

 ## Features
-- Disable camera
-- Hide:
-  - Read receipts
-  - Chat saves/unsaves
-  - Screenshot/screen recording notifications
-  - Save to camera roll notifications
-  - Conversation presence (Bitmoji in bottom left)
-  - Typing status
-  - Story views
-  - Snap views
-- Block ads
-- Pin conversations
-- Save any media (including snaps and audio notes) to camera roll
-- Disable Bitmojis
-- Send snaps from gallery
-- Download stories
-- Bypass video length restriction from drawer in chat
-- Show more info on profile (birthday, friendship status)
-- Disable some metrics/logging
-- Per-conversation stealth mode (hide read receipts, snap views etc for individual conversations)
-- Modify audio note playback speed
-- Auto-save messages of the selected type (per conversation or globally)
-- Auto-save snaps when opened
-- Auto-save stories when viewed (per story or globally)
-- Show message content (including previews of non-text media) in notifications
-- Disable compression/transcoding of sent/saved media
-- Pin stories
+For a full list of features and their status, please visit the wiki [here](https://github.com/rodit/SnapMod/wiki/Features).

 ## Feature Suggestions
 If you would like to suggest a new feature, please do so in **Discussions**.
 Please do not create an Issue for feature suggetsions (they will be moved to Discussions).